digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Following listing contains a few interesting tasks to start with:

 - [Git Clone Task](https://hub.tekton.dev/tekton/task/git-clone) - clone a Git repository URL to a workspace.
-- [Kaniko Task](https://hub.tekton.dev/tekton/task/kaniko) - builds source into a container image using [Cloud Native Buildpacks](https://buildpacks.io).
+- [Kaniko Task](https://hub.tekton.dev/tekton/task/kaniko) - builds a simple Dockerfile with Kaniko and pushes to a registry.
 - [ArgoCD Sync and Wait Task](https://hub.tekton.dev/tekton/task/argocd-task-sync-and-wait) - deploys an Argo CD application and waits for it to be healthy.

 In this blueprint you will use Tekton catalog to install commonly used tasks, such as [git-clone](https://hub.tekton.dev/tekton/task/git-clone), [kaniko](https://hub.tekton.dev/tekton/task/kaniko) and [argocd-sync-and-wait](https://hub.tekton.dev/tekton/task/argocd-task-sync-and-wait).